SebastienBtr/beer-catalog/README.md

 ## Installation

-The projet is made with angular 7 and boostrap 4 and uses the api https://punkapi.com/ to add beer content.
+The projet is made with angular 7 and bootstrap 4 and uses the api https://punkapi.com/ to add beer content.

 * run ```npm install``` to install dependencies
 * use the angular command ```ng serve``` to launch the project